Free Dog Bite Inquiry — Get Started Now

 Emergency room treatment

-Surgery and hospitalization
+Surgery and hospital care

 Physical therapy